 What Is Bone Broth?

 It's pretty simple: Bone broth is an aromatic broth simmered with beef or poultry bones and vegetables.

 And, nope, it isn't exactly the same thing as stock.
 The difference between a broth and a stock lies mainly the amount of time it's simmered.
 The longer the liquid cooks, the more nutrients and minerals leach from the bones.
-Broths are made by simmering the bones and some meat (typically that's already been roasted) of an animal or fish for a longgg time, often more than 24 hours, versus a stock which can finish cooking in about three.
+Broths are made by simmering the bones and some meat (typically that's already been roasted) of an animal or fish for a longgg time, often more than 24 hours, versus a stock which can finish cooking in about three — and that's the secret behind bone broth's benefits.
 (Related: 5 Soup Cooking Hacks from a Dietitian)

 How to Make Bone Broth

-Then, consider this bone broth recipe: Once you have the bones, cram them all into a pot with whatever vegetables and herbs you have lying around.
+Then, try this bone broth recipe: Once you have the bones, cram them all into a pot with whatever vegetables and herbs you have lying around.
 (Try one chopped carrot, two chopped stalks of celery, and aromatic herbs such as thyme, rosemary, parsley, or oregano—or any of these healthy herbs and spices.)
 Then add water to the top, and simmer on low for at least 20 hours.
-It will smell wonderful and you'll end up with a nutritious drink—or if all else fails, a delicious soup base.
+It will smell wonderful and you'll end up with a nutritious drink or a delicious soup base.
 (Keep reading for more on how to use bone broth.)

 Where to Buy Bone Broth

 Don't feel like putting in all that effort to make your own bone broth?
 Don't blame you.
 The good news is that there are more and more places offering up ready-made cups of bone broth, as easy as grabbing a latté at Starbucks.
 For example, there's an entire shop devoted to bone broth in New York City, called Brodo, where you can get to-go cups of broth.